The Minnesota Department of Human Services provides services for more than one million Minnesotans in 87 counties and 11 tribes.

 Problem gamblers typically go through four phases as their problem develops.
 Every situation is different but you may want to watch for Common Phases of Problem Gambling.

-Problem gamblers aren’t the only ones affected by a gambling problem.
-The following characteristics are often seen in the family members, friends and co-workers of a problem gambler.
+The gambler isn’t the only one affected by a gambling problem.
+The following characteristics are often seen in family members, friends and co-workers of a problem gambler.

 State funds are available for treatment for compulsive gamblers, their families and/or concerned significant others.
 Minnesota residents who meet the clinical diagnosis for compulsive gambling and demonstrate financial need may have all or part of the cost of treatment paid.